-Parents are involved in planning, review and improvement of the Title programs.
-Parents are invited to participate on Title committees in the school and various committees throughout the district.
-Staff provide opportunities throughout the year for the parents to meet with the teachers to discuss academic progress and share input for improvements.
-Parents are surveyed and can submit anonymously.
-The survey allows for parents to answer constructed and unconstructed responses to questions and provide suggestions on fund usage.
+Parents are involved in the planning, review, and revisions of the Title I A. program by being on the Title I committee, community forums, or providing survey input.
+Title I staff provide opportunities throughout the year for the parents to meet with the Title I teachers to discuss their child's progress and share any input they have concerning the program.
+The parents are also surveyed and can submit the survey anonymously.
+The survey allows for parents to answer questions and provide direct input regarding the program.
+Surveys and meeting information is translated when needed.